henryleestudio/henryleestudio/README.md

   </a>
   </p>

 Henry Lee is a Software Engineer and User Interface Designer who specializes in E-commerce.
 His focus is on building strategic, customer-centric, business driven digital experiences by combining the art of design with the art of programming.
-You can view his work at www.henrylee.studio

 With an extensive background in visual arts, Henry Lee is also a Creative Director, with a Bachelors of Fine Arts in User Interface Design / Web Development, and has extensive training in business / entrepreneurship.
 He has experience in user interface design, e-commerce, brand strategy, creative entrepreneurship and contemporary business systems.